 —from any lower version to 8.3(1) or higher

 you must rediscover the device in Security Manager.
 This is required due to significant policy changes between the two releases.

 For detailed information on these scenarios, refer to the section titled “Validating a Proposed Image Update on a Device” in the User Guide for Cisco Security Manager 4.16 at the following URL:

 ASA 8.3 ACLs use the real IP address of a device, rather than the translated (NAT) address.
 During upgrade, rules are converted to use the real IP address.
 All other device types, and older ASA versions, used the NAT address in ACLs.

 The device memory requirements for ASA 8.3 are higher than for older ASA releases.
 Ensure that the device meets the minimum memory requirement, as explained in the ASA documentation, before upgrade.
 Security Manager blocks deployment to devices that do not meet the minimum requirement.

 For ASA devices in cluster mode, Security Manager treats the entire cluster as a single node and manages the cluster using the main cluster IP address.
-The main cluster IP address is a fixed address for the cluster that always belongs to the current master unit.
-If the master node changes, the SNMP engine ID for the cluster also changes.
+The main cluster IP address is a fixed address for the cluster that always belongs to the current control unit.
+If the control node changes, the SNMP engine ID for the cluster also changes.
 In such a case, Security Manager will regenerate the CLI for all SNMP Server Users that are configured with a Clear Text password.
 Security Manager will not regenerate the CLI for users that are configured using an Encrypted password.